cjdoris/ExactpAdics2/README.md

 # ExactpAdicsCommon

 Common code for the [ExactpAdics](https://github.com/cjdoris/ExactpAdics) and [ExactpAdics2](https://github.com/cjdoris/ExactpAdics2) packages.
 These need to manually merge from this repository when changes are made.
-Merge for the first time as follows:
+Set this up as a submodule once:

 ```
-$ git remote add common /path/to/ExactpAdicsCommon
+$ git submodule add /path/to/here.git common
-$ git fetch common
-$ git merge --allow-unrelated-histories common/master
 ```

-and subsequent times as follows:
+and periodically merge as follows:

 ```
-$ git fetch common
-$ git merge common/master
+$ git submodule update --remote --merge
 ```